The Sweet Mastermind

 You’ll always find a twinkle in the eye of Chef Patissier Benoit Blin and it’s not from all the sugar.
-It sparks from a lifelong passion for patisserie excellence, first ignited in the bakery of a little Normandy town.
+These days you'll find him in the kitchens at Le Manoir aux Quat'Saisons, A Belmond Hotel.
+His passion sparks from a lifelong love for patisserie excellence, first ignited in the bakery of a little Normandy town.

 Chef Blin’s is a name so synonymous with patisserie perfection, you’d be forgiven for thinking that’s all that needs said.
 But cast just a fleeting glance over his many culinary achievements—Master of Culinary Arts, Pastry Chef of the Year and UK Pastry Club Chairman to name just a few—and you’ll discover there’s a whole lot more to his story.